 - Taste the thick pesto and decide which liquid and how much of each you want to use to dilute it with.

-- Add extra liquid and blend again until you get the consistency you want for a concentrated pesto.
+- Add the extra liquid (lemon juice or soy sauce) and blend again until you get the consistency you want for a concentrated pesto.

 - Put into a bowl or container and keep in the fridge or freezer.